Join us to celebrate Diwali. Visitors from all backgrounds are welcome to join our free* activities for the special day.

 * Free with zoo entry, proceeds raised from tickets to Diwali at London Zoo support international conservation charity ZSL’s vital work for wildlife across the globe.

-Diwali falls on October 31 2024.
-We recognise that most of you celebrating will be at home with your families and will have decorated the area for the big day, but welcome you all to join us for a fun-packed activities programme.
+Diwali falls on 20 October 2025.
+We recognise that most of you celebrating will be at home with your families and so will be running our art activities on 17 October and will have decorated the area for the big day, but welcome you all to join us for a fun-packed activities programme.

 Diwali, also known as Deepavali, is one of the most ancient and widely celebrated festivals in India, with a rich and diverse history that spans thousands of years.
 The festival's historical origins are rooted in different religious and cultural traditions, making it a multifaceted and inclusive celebration.